Mobile contracts cost you lots of money!

 - Unlimited calls & text in Australia;

-- Unlimited calls & text to 10 countries; and
+- Unlimited calls & text to 20 countries + 100 minutes of calls to another 35 countries; and

-- 12GB of data which can also be rolled-over to the next month if you recharge before your current plan expires.
+- 20GB of data which can also be rolled-over to the next month if you recharge before your current plan expires.

-- 23GB bonus data on the first 5 recharges.
+- 15GB bonus data on the first 3 recharges.
 This means that for the first five months, your total data allowance is a whopping 35GB for the same price.

-All their plans run on a 28 day cycle which means that across a year, you end up paying for almost 13 months instead of 12.
+All Boost plans run on a 28 day cycle which means that across a year, you end up paying for almost 13 months instead of 12.

 If you register your credit or debit card with them and agree to have your plan renewed automatically, this will always happen on the same day of the month.